-OBSERVATION 5.
-In a large market with higher-first preferences our mechanism is essentially strategy-proof.
-In general, a stable matching can be characterized by market-clearing cutoffs per school such that a student is assigned to her most preferred school when she surpasses the cut-off (Biró 2008).
-When the market grows large the effect of a single student's preferences over the cutoffs vanishes (Abdulkadiroğlu et al. 2015, Azevedo and Leshno 2016).
+Observation 5.
+In a large market with higher-first preferences, our mechanism is essentially strategy proof.
+In general, a stable matching can be characterized by market-clearing cutoffs per school such that a student is assigned to the student's most preferred school when the student surpasses the cutoff (Biró 2008).
+When the market grows large, the effect of a single student's preferences over the cutoffs vanishes (Abdulkadiroğlu et al. 2015, Azevedo and Leshno 2016).
 Therefore, the possible benefit a family gets from misreporting, which comes from manipulating the assignment in a higher grade to take advantage of the sibling priority in lower grades (as noted in Observations 3 and 4) also vanishes.